octimot/StoryToolkitAI/README.md

     Shift+V         - deselect all active segments

-    CMD/CTRL+A      - select all transcript segments - since version 0.17.4.5
+    CMD/CTRL+A      - select all transcript segments

     Shift+A         - create selection between the previously active and the currently active segment also works to create a selection for the last played segments in Resolve (if sync is active):